 At her worst, Nicola’s weight dropped to a shocking 55 pounds (approx. 25 kg), and she began to suffer serious health issues.
 She was admitted into the intensive care unit of Prior Hospital in Southampton, where she spent 18 months on various treatment plans.
 Her beautiful blond hair began to fall out, her periods stopped, and her vital organs started to shut down.

 “My body was starting to shut down.
 On two occasions, the doctors told my parents to say goodbye.
-They said I wasn’t going to live,” Nicola explained.
+They said I wasn’t going to live,” Nicola explained in April 2017.
 “The illness was so strong that they were trying to tube feed me and I had wires in but I kept ripping them all out.
 I wanted to die and I felt physically dead.”

 Although she was almost literally just skin and bones, Nicola miraculously survived three weeks of being heavily sedated and fed through a tube.
 Then, six months later, she was finally released from the hospital.